DannyArends/CalderaD/README.md

-An SDL/Vulkan renderer for windows/linux/android in the D Programming Language (based on vulkan-tutorial.com)
+An SDL2 Vulkan renderer for Windows, Linux, and Android in the D Programming Language (based on vulkan-tutorial.com) Includes the SDL DLLs for windows, and a cleand up SDL2 android_project.
+There are a lot of requirements to build the software (SDL, AndroidStudio, Android NDK).
+The software has been tested under x64 (Windows and Linux) and on arm64-v8a (Android 10).

 ## Compiling for windows
 Install the [DMD compiler](https://dlang.org/download.html) for your OS, and compile the project: